Services & Information

-Last month, Government set out advice for people on how to make their own face coverings easily at home, using scarves or other textile items.
+Government has set out advice for people on how to make their own face coverings easily at home, using scarves or other textile items.
 These face coverings should cover the mouth and nose while allowing the wearer to breathe comfortably and can be as simple as a scarf or bandanna that ties behind the head to give a snug fit.

 For the Government's advice on social distancing and for vulnerable people please visit:

 The Government has published advice to local authorities on reallocating road space to encourage cycling and walking and enable social distancing.